salva83/portfolio/README.md

 For any inquiries or collaboration opportunities, you can reach me via email at [salvador.github@gmail.com](mailto:salvador.github@gmail.com).

-Thank you for visiting my QA Automation / SDET portfolio!
+Thank you for visiting my portfolio!